Tenses for Beginners: The Easy Guide to Learning English Grammar Tenses

 The simple past is used in a very similar way to the simple present.

-Simple past verbs use -ed (I walked, he smiled).
+Simple past regular verbs use -ed (I walked, he smiled).
 There are many irregular verbs that don’t use the -ed form, which you will need to learn (I spoke, he ate).

-Instead of talking about now, this tense talks about something that has already happened or is no longer true.
+This tense talks about something that has already happened or is no longer true.

 Use the simple past if you want to describe an action that already happened.